platformatic/watt-extra/README.md

-# WattPro
+# Watt-Extra

-WattPro is an enterprise-ready runtime manager for Platformatic applications that provides production-grade capabilities including monitoring, compliance checking, caching, authentication, and integration with Infrastructure Control Center (ICC) services.
+Watt-Extra is an enterprise-ready runtime manager for Platformatic applications that provides production-grade capabilities including monitoring, compliance checking, caching, authentication, and integration with Infrastructure Control Center (ICC) services.

 ## Overview

-WattPro wraps existing Platformatic applications (Service, Composer, Node, or Next.js) to enhance them with enterprise features without requiring any code changes.
+Watt-Extra wraps existing Platformatic applications (Service, Composer, Node, or Next.js) to enhance them with enterprise features without requiring any code changes.
 It acts as a transparent layer that:

 - **Monitors** application performance and health metrics
 - **Enforces** compliance policies and security rules